Skip to main content

 info

-You can create one AI Agent on the Standard plan and unlimited AI Agents on the Pro & Teams plans.
+You can create one AI Agent on the Basic plan and unlimited AI Agents on the Growth plan and higher.

-After creating the agent, configure it using the following options:
+After creating the agent, start with the common agent settings:

 Preloaded Messages